rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### Simple Overview

-  You query a data category such as software product (node), and specify any data attributes such as `product` (attribute) to retrieve data that is strored by that attribute.
-To get related data from other data categories (nodes), you use relationships to connect to other nodes, which enables you to combine other data categories (nodes) in one query. <br>
+  You query a Technopedia data category such as software product (node), and specify query parameters such as `product` (attribute) to retrieve data that is stored by that attribute.
+To get related data from other data categories (nodes), you use relationships to connect to other nodes, which enables you to get data from multiple data categories (nodes) in one query. <br>

   #### Nodes in Technopedia